varsha6114s/HR-Assistant-Agent/README.md

 ## Author

-Built for Rooman AI Agent Development Challenge 2024
+Built for **Rooman AI Agent Development Challenge 2024**

+**Submission Details:**
+- Challenge: AI Agent Development
+- Category: People & HR
+- Agent Type: HR Assistant
+- Deadline: 29 Nov 2024, 6 PM

 ## Acknowledgments

 - **Rooman Technologies** - For organizing this amazing challenge
-- **OpenAI** - For GPT-3.5 and embeddings API
-- **LangChain** - For the excellent RAG framework
 - **Streamlit** - For the beautiful UI framework
+- **LangChain** - For RAG architecture inspiration
+- **OpenAI/Google** - For AI capabilities

 ## Support

 For questions or issues:
 - Check the example questions in the sidebar
 - Review the HR policy documents in `data/` folder
-- Ensure your OpenAI API key is valid
+- Read [QUICKSTART.md](QUICKSTART.md) for setup help
-- Check that all dependencies are installed
+- Check [DEMO_SCRIPT.md](DEMO_SCRIPT.md) for presentation tips

 ---

-**Built for Rooman AI Agent Development Challenge 2024**
+**Built with ❤️ for Rooman AI Agent Development Challenge 2024**

-*Submission Deadline: 29 Nov 6 PM*
+*Demonstrating the power of AI in solving real-world HR challenges*